Skip to content

 For detailed information about the extension, see the nRF Connect for VS Code documentation site on the TechDocs platform.

-Toolchain and SDK management
+Install and manage Toolchain and SDK packages

 Use the extension's SDK and toolchain management menus to install new versions of SDKs and toolchains.
 You can then configure each build configuration of an application to use a specific SDK and toolchain version.

 Smoothly create a new blank application or copy of a sample application using the Create a new application wizard.
-You can use a variety of sources as the fundament of your application, including blank templates, existing nRF Connect SDK samples, and the nRF Connect SDK Add-ons.
+You can use a variety of sources as the fundament of your application, including blank templates, existing SDK samples, and the nRF Connect SDK Add-ons.

 Connected Devices View

-Custom task bindings for specific actions
+Create custom task bindings for specific actions

 Bind Task to Action

-Memory report for ROM and RAM usage
+Generate memory report for ROM and RAM usage

 The extension offers a Memory report that shows the size and percentage of memory that each symbol uses on your device for ROM, RAM, and partitions for a particular application.